Labour’s plans require no more tax rises, Reeves says

 One of the signatories, Iceland founder Sir Malcolm Walker, publicly backed the Conservatives in 2015 when they were led by then-prime minister David Cameron.

+But the boss of Labour’s biggest union backer hit out at the inclusion of former Heathrow chief executive John Holland-Kaye on the list of business supporters.

+Unite general secretary Sharon Graham said that, under Mr Holland-Kaye, Heathrow was responsible for “one of, if not the most brutal example of fire and rehire during the Covid pandemic” and Labour “must immediately distance itself” from him.

-Asked whether her support for business came at the expense of supporting workers, Ms Reeves insisted that Labour was both pro-worker and pro-business, “recognising that you can’t be one without the other”.
+Asked whether her backing for business comes at the expense of supporting workers, Ms Reeves insisted that Labour is both pro-worker and pro-business, “recognising that you can’t be one without the other”.

 She added: “You can’t be pro-working people unless you’re pro the businesses that create the jobs and the prosperity to ensure that good jobs are available all across our country.